Definition of Done: The Complete Guide with Examples & Checklist

 Frequently Asked Questions (FAQs) / People Also Ask (PAA)

-Is definition of done same as acceptance criteria?
+Is definition of done the same as acceptance criteria?

 What is definition of done in testing?